For St. Louisans, the Cardinals winning the World Series was the top sports event of the year. But I'll always remember Jason McElwain's story...

 How's the War On Drugs going?
 A new report says that marijuana production has increased tenfold over the last 25 years, making it the largest cash crop in the US -- more valuable than corn and wheat combined.

-Today on KMOX, I asked Jacob Sullum (senior editor at Reason magazine and author of "Saying Yes") to help put this into perspective and explain whether legalizing pot would mean an influx of tax revenue.
+Today I asked Jacob Sullum (senior editor at Reason magazine and author of "Saying Yes") to help put this into perspective and explain whether legalizing pot would mean an influx of tax revenue.
 I'm not in favor of that, but I do favor decriminalization -- there's just no reason to treat hundreds of thousands of pot smokers as criminals, or to treat marijuana on the same level as coke, heroin, and meth.

 Sullum also disputed statements by Tom Riley of the White House Office of National Drug Control Policy, such as the claim that more American teens are in treatment centers for marijuana dependency than for all other drugs combined, and this:

 "Coca is Columbia's largest cash crop and that hasn't worked out for them, and opium poppies are Afghanistan's largest crop, and that has worked out disastrously for them.
 I don't know why we would venture down that road."Listen.

 Laura Bush thinks she knows more about what's going on in Iraq than the reporters who are there, and blasted them for not showing more of the "good news" in that country.
 Today, I talked to USA Today media columnist Peter Johnson about whether that criticism is valid.
 Listen, then click here to subscribe to these podcasts via iTunes!